elastos/Elastos.Carrier.Java/README.md

 # Carrier Java - V2

 Elastos Carrier is a decentralized and encrypted peer-to-peer (P2P)  communication framework that facilitates network traffic routing between virtual machines and decentralized Applications (dApps).
-Carrier Native is a C++ version of the distribution that runs efficiently on native machines such as **macOS**, **Linux**, and mobile devices like **iOS** and **Android** systems.
-And the version for **Windows** still under  development.
+Carrier Java is a Java distribution designed to run on VPS servers with a public IP address, serving as a super Carrier Node service.

 Carrier V2 is a new two-layered architecture that features a unified DHT network as the bottom layer and facilitates various application-oriented services on top of the DHT network, where a list of services includes, but is not limited to: